KxSystems/docs/docs/ml/automl/userguide/index.md

 1. The best model, saved as a hdf5 file, or "pickled" byte object.
 2. A saved report indicating the procedure taken and scores achieved.
-3. A saved binary encoded dictionary denoting the procedure to be taken for reproducing results or running on new data.
+3. A saved binary encoded dictionary denoting, the procedure to be taken for reproducing results, running on new data and outlining all important information relating to a run.
 4. Results from each step of the pipeline published to console.

 !!!Note
-	The following example displays the implementation of the function `.automl.run` in a regression task for a non-time series application.
+	The following shows the execution of the function `.automl.run` in a regression task for a non-time series application.
 Data and implementation code is provided for other problem types however for brevity output is only displayed in full for one example.

 ```q
 // Non time-series example table